-Claiming Benefits for Unemployment in Delaware
+Learn About Unemployment Benefits in Delaware

-The benefit year commences on the Sunday of the first week in which you file an unemployment benefits claim and are found eligible for federal unemployment benefits.
+You are entitled to benefits totaling 50 percent of your base period wages or up to 26 weeks, whichever is less.
+The benefit year commences on the Sunday of the first week in which you file an unemployment benefits claim and meet the eligibility requirements for unemployment benefits.
 It continues for one calendar year.

 If you draw all of your benefits for that year in the first 26 weeks, you cannot receive any additional DE weekly benefit payment within that benefit year.
 Benefits cannot be paid in a second benefit year unless you received new employment, earned at least 10 times your new benefit amount, and met all other eligibility requirements.